Breast Care For The Non-breast Feeding Woman

 Your caregiver may suggest any of the following:

-- Place ice packs on your breasts: This helps decrease breast swelling and pain.
-Use an ice pack or put crushed ice in a bag and cover it with a towel.
-Move the ice packs every 10 minutes, or as directed by your caregiver.
+- Place ice packs on your breasts.
+This helps decrease breast swelling and pain.
+Use an ice pack, or put crushed ice in a bag and cover it with a towel.
+Ask your caregiver how often and how long you should use ice.

 When should I contact my caregiver?